 Prof. Jennifer A Thomson is currently Emeritus Professor in the Department of Molecular and Cell Biology at the University of Cape Town (UCT).
 She was Associate Professor at the University of the Witwatersrand and Director of the Laboratory for Molecular and Cell Biology for the South African Council for Scientific and Industrial Research, before becoming Head of the Department of Microbiology at UCT.
-Thomson has won numerous prestigious awards and fellowships, including the L’Oreal/UNESCO prize for Women in Science for Africa in 2004 and an Honorary Doctorate from the Sorbonne University and the 2019 Prof. Luigi Tartufari prize for the protection of human rights from the Italian Accademia dei Lincei.
+Thomson has won numerous prestigious awards and fellowships, including the L’Oreal-UNESCO prize for Women in Science for Africa in 2004, an Honorary Doctorate from the Sorbonne University and the 2019 Prof. Luigi Tartufari prize for the protection of human rights from the Italian Accademia dei Lincei.

 Prof. Thomson has been an OWSD member since 1994 and was elected President in 2016.
 As the former Chair of the OWSD South Africa National Chapter, she led the very active Chapter in supporting its members through workshops on writing and presentation skills, mentoring OWSD fellowship holders and highlighting successful and emerging women scientists in the country as well as building regional collaborations among other activities.

 As the former Head of the Department of Biological Sciences at North-West University, South Africa, Prof. Olubukola Babalola currently works as the Director of Food Security and Safety Niche Area as Principal Investigator, Microbial Biotechnology Laboratory.
 Her research focus involves current molecular biology techniques, and the use of bioinformatics and microbiological topics.
 Babalola’s active teaching and research track records supervising students at undergraduate and postgraduate levels, cut across nations.
 Over 75 scholars of Microbiology have graduated under her research mentorship.